hartsfield/entersoftdev/README.md

 ## Intro: Development -> Staging -> Production

 Enterprise web applications require a multi-system environment.
-Development machines are the computers used by engineers to code and test the pre-release application, and access and deploy the finalized version of it, where it's then sent to a staging server designed to mimic the production environem, tested, and finally deployed to production server cluster(s), where users can access it.
+Development machines are the computers used by engineers to code and test the pre-release application, and access and deploy the finalized version of it, where it's then sent to a staging server designed to mimic the production environment, tested, and finally deployed to production server cluster(s), where users can access it.

 ![prod](https://github.com/user-attachments/assets/87ce5afe-0b75-4f5d-9df3-24c217e2a58a)